-The PBCFL hosts around tournaments from September through April, rotating among different schools in the league.
-The "Grand Finals" tournament is a national championship qualifier, and individuals who advance from that tournament will compete at the NCFL "Grand National" tournament over Memorial Day weekend.
-The 2020 CatNats will be in Chicago.
+The PBCFL hosts tournaments from September through April.
+The "Grand Finals" tournament in February is a national championship qualifier, and individuals who advance from that tournament will compete at the NCFL "Grand National" tournament over Memorial Day weekend.
+The 2021 CatNats is set to be in Minneapolis.